-Claim: President Kennedy called himself a jelly donut in his famous 1963 speech in Berlin, Germany.
+Claim: President John F. Kennedy called himself a jelly donut in his famous 1963 speech in Berlin, Germany.

 So where did the jelly donut claims originate?
 In parts of Germany, a jelly-filled pastry is known as a Berliner.
 This particular style of pastry originated in Berlin in the 16th and 17th centuries, and was known as Pfannkuchen.
 As the pastry spread outside the city, it came to be called the Berliner Pfannkuchen, or Berlin-style Pfannkuchen.
 This was eventually shortened to Berliner in some areas, but continues to be referred to as Pfannkuchen within Berlin.